 - Helps satisfy a dog’s natural urge to chew.

 - Made in the United States.

 The Benebone is an excellent choice for Rotties that love to chew.
 The wishbone design allows for your pup to grab and hold it easily.
 It can be used for chewing, and also used for games of fetch.
 It comes in four different sizes, and for Rotties we recommend a large or giant-sized toy.

 The bacon flavor will keep your pup very interested, and the material is gentle enough that it allows some “give” during chewing.
 A portion of the sale of all proceeds are donated to animal welfare organizations, so you can feel good about putting your money towards a good cause.
 The Benebone is also made in the United States, including all US-sourced materials.

 We love the Benebone’s ergonomic design.
 It’s an excellent choice for Rotties that love to chew, and are content laying around with their favorite toy.

-- Durable for games of tug-of-war.
+- Made for tug of war.

 Trixie Activity Box Strategy Game